-David Lindon & Co are registered to carry on audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales.
+David Lindon & Co are registered to carry on audit work in the United Kingdom by the Institute of Chartered Accountants in England and Wales.
+Details about our audit registration can be viewed at www.auditregister.org.uk under reference number C009123829.

 Increasing audit thresholds have meant that fewer companies are legally compelled to prepare audited accounts.
 However despite its reputation as something best avoided, there remain a number of instances where a business may require or benefit from the services of a registered auditor: